orsonteodoro/nano-ycmd/README.md

 ####Dependencies
 * ycmd >= commits later than year 2015, with new hmac computation
+* >=jedi 0.10, for python support and for completer commands to work.
 * Either nettle, openssl, or "libgcrypt with glib" cryptographic library, to mitigate MITM attack between ycmd and nano text editor
 * neon, for http interprocess communication between nano editor and ycmd server
 * YCM-Generator (https://github.com/rdnetto/YCM-Generator), for C/C++/Objective-C/Objective-C++ support to generate a .ycm_extra_conf.py